doc-com/Pentaho-Server/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!IMPORTANT!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+For this image to work, put your modified config files in the "pentaho-db-config" directory(repository.xml, quartz.properties & context.xml, read on for instructions on how to edit these files)

 When using a custom db environment it's necessary to create the db users, tables and schemas that Pentaho needs.
 You can find the PostgreSQL scripts in the postgresql-db-scripts directory.
 For other database engines you can find the corresponding scripts within the Pentaho Community Edition distribution, under /pentaho-server/data

 For postgresql just run create_quartz_postgresql.sql,create_repository_postgresql.sql and create_jcr_postgresql.sql on your Postgresql DB instance